cancerberoSgx/mirada/ojos/README.md

 - [ ] decide what we do with commands - remove it ?
 - [x] warpPerspective operations
 - [x] blur operations

+### ideas for the demo

+- [ ] playground: declare animations - when user trigger an action the perspective transformation changes over time.
+  - [ ] for this we could use easing (flor/accursed)
+- [ ] record
+- [ ] load video or image from file or url
+- on mouse over effects - affecting only cursor close region
+- for operations requiring a second mat, we could operate with the previous frame
+  - [ ] like convolution in time -
+  - smooth movements - less impact of changes in lights - get the mean between this frame and previous ? (use addWeight)
+- add face detection even without framework.
+- add shift-cam-ting object tracking even without framework.

 ### Operations